 - Whenever there is a need for any staff member to interrupt the customers, they should be polite.

-- Clear plates, bring the check and process it in a timely manner.
+- Clear plates, bring the check and process it promptly.

-- Encourage and train them to think in terms of customer care, which goes beyond basic service.
+- Encourage and train them to think concerning customer care, which goes beyond basic service.
 The care concept includes such simple steps as smiling at your customers and greeting them promptly and understanding their needs before them saying like refilling water glasses and keeping extra napkins.

 2. Ensuring Effective Communication between Staff Members